What does a direct connection to management mean?

 The SCF believes that the global threats to sharks and rays require immediate action.
 Therefore, it seeks projects that will result in changes in shark and ray policies, laws or regulations in the near term.
 Projects that, for example, provide information that would be useful for policy at some point in the future or that raise general awareness about shark and ray challenges, meet this requirement.
 Examples of projects that have a direct connection to management include: 1) determining the distribution of sharks and/or rays in a particular area where the information will be used to establish protected areas; 2) CITES implementation training; or 3) information of the status of shark populations in a particular area that will be used to establish management measures such as catch or retention limits.

 Achievements are discrete products the project plans to produce, the outcomes of the project.
 For example, recommendations for inclusion in a conservation policy or boundaries for a protected area.
 They include deploying satellite tags or conducting outreach and education activities.
 Those are activities that might be conducted to produce an achievement.
 All Small Grant applications must have clearly identified achievements.

-How is the 5 pm eastern time application deadline determined, and can applications be filed after the deadline?
+How is the 5 pm EDT application deadline determined, and can applications be filed after the deadline?

-In general, the deadline for submitting proposals is 5pm eastern time in the United States.
+In general, the deadline for submitting proposals is 5pm EDT in the United States.
 The SCF on-line application system accept applications after that deadline.
 A short extension may be granted for extenuating circumstances that are out of the control of the applicant.

 How long are Small Grants and can they be part of a larger project?